-This eight-building, 248 luxury-apartment community is expected to open on campus in 2020 on the north side of Wesleyan Drive.
-A public-private partnership between Virginia Wesleyan and The Franklin Johnston Group, the community will be open to the public and also provide living space for upper-level and graduate students, faculty, and staff.
+This nine-building, 244 luxury-apartment community opened in 2020 on the north side of Wesleyan Drive.
+A public-private partnership between Virginia Wesleyan and The Franklin Johnston Group, the community is open to the public and also provides living space for upper-level and graduate students, faculty, and staff.